 The thing that I get from your fans and what I get is you have an A section of Alter Bridge fans that are on one spectrum all the way to the other.
 Have you seen that at your shows?

 Oh yes!
 We have fans that also love very different styles of music.
-We’ve got people that like heavy stuff, we’ve got people that like mellow stuff, we’ve got old, young and people from all around the world.
+We’ve got people that like heavy stuff, we’ve got people that like soft stuff, we’ve got old, young and people from all around the world.
 It’s great to see that there’s something for everybody

 Guitar pics, I was going to ask you, are you one of those who likes the 2mm thick ones?
 Or are you like the jazzy thin.
 What kind of pic’s are you using?

 I use a 1mm nylon